LeoVen/C-Macro-Collections/README.md

 These are some features within the library that are implemented by all collections.

-### Two-way iterators
+## Two-way iterators

 All collections come with a two-way iterator.
 You can go back and forwards in constant time and access elements in constant time.

-### Custom Allocation
+## Custom Allocation

 All collections have a `cmc_alloc_node` which provides pointers to the four dynamic memory allocation functions in C: `malloc`, `calloc`, `realloc` and `free`.
 These pointers can be customized for each individual collection created or a default can be used, as specified in `cmc_alloc_node_default`.

-### Callbacks
+## Callbacks

 Every function that operates on a collection can be separated in 5 different types.
 Create, Read, Update, Delete and (an extra one besides CRUD) Resize.
 You can define one callback function for each operation.
 Check out the documentation to see when each callback function is called.

-### Functions Table
+## Functions Table

 Functions table is a `struct` of function pointers containing 'methods' for a custom data type.
-Some methods are optional and others are needed in order to a collection to operate.
+Some methods are optional and others are needed in order for a collection to operate.
 They are:

 #### CMP